 Extensive damage to the bilateral cerebral cortex, as can occur with hypoxic-ischemic injury or brain trauma, causes neuronal death and de-innervation of cortical regions.
 Such patients lose the ability to process and consciously respond to stimuli.
 The systemic causes of coma can also be placed in this category, as they produce an abnormal physiologic environment that inhibits neuronal function.
 This type of pattern is generally reversible if the systemic abnormality can be corrected.

 Diencephalic (Thalamic) Injury

-The thalamus contains relay nuclei which direct afferent input to the cortex.
-Thus, lesions to the bilateral thalami can mimic the result of a bilateral cortical injury.
+The thalamus contains relay nuclei which direct afferent input to the cortex, therefore, bilateral thalamic lesions can mimic the result of a bilateral cortical injury.